ccp5UK/dl-poly/bench/README.txt

      timesteps).
-Since the starting samples are quite small the cutoff value in the corresponding CONTROLs must be augmented by hand to 2 A for a successful enlargement and then reverted back to its orginal value.
+Since the starting samples are quite small the cutoff value in the corresponding CONTROLs must be augmented by hand to 2 A for a successful enlargement and then reverted back to its original value.
 This task can be done in serial as well as in parallel.
-Consult the user manual for more information on the forementioned options.
+Consult the user manual for more information on the aforementioned options.